 Homemade Spiedie Marinade Recipe

-If you ask me, all the time is spiedie time, and around these parts, we celebrate deliciously grilled marinated hunks of meat all year, but even more so in the summer.
+Now, if you ask me, all of the time is spiedie time, and around these parts, we do celebrate deliciously grilled marinated hunks of meat all year long, but even more so during the summer months.
+I mean, Spiedie Fest anyone?

-In 2013, I was poised to participate in the Spiedie Fest Cooking Competition, but I ended up in the hospital due to a medical emergency.
+Speaking of Spiedie Fest, in 2013 I was poised to participate in the Spiedie Fest Cooking Competition, but ended up in the hospital due to a medical emergency which meant I wasn't able to participate.
 I was absolutely devastated because I'd worked so hard to create what I was sure would be the perfect spiedie marinade recipe.

 - 1 cup of olive oil